 |What Is It Like For Away Supporters?|

-Lincolnshire sausage and bacon rolls.
-I had an
+and bacon rolls.
+I had an enjoyable day at

-enjoyable day at Lincoln.
-There was a good atmosphere
+Lincoln.
+There was generally a good atmosphere inside

-at the ground, with plenty of noise being created by
+the ground, with plenty of noise being created by the

 Jason Adderley a visiting West Brom supporter adds; 'Lincoln's small band of fans are passionate about their team and are one of the friendliest bunches I've met on my travels.
 The atmosphere was great and the drums were rousing, leading the chants of the Lincoln supporters'.